What is the course about?

-Classes will generally begin with a demonstration and discussion followed by practical work.
+Tutor demonstration and explanation, class discussion, followed by practical work.

-You will present your work in progress regularly to the group and receive feedback, support and encouragement from your tutor throughout the course.
+Practical work on individual projects.
+You will present work in progress and receive feedback and support from your tutor and peers.

 Are there any other costs?
 Is there anything I need to bring?